-More than 90% of world Urea production has target to use as a nitrogen-release fertilizer.
+More than 90% of world Urea production has a target to use as a nitrogen-release fertilizer.
 Urea content the highest nitrogen and all solid nitrogenous fertilizers in common use. thus, it has the lowest transportation costs per unit of nitrogen nutrient.

-Many soil bacteria possess the enzyme, Urease, which catalyzes the conversion of the Urea molecule to two ammonia molecules and one carbon dioxide molecule, thus Urea fertilizers are transformed sharply to the ammonium form in soils.
+Many soil bacteria possess the enzyme, Urease, which catalyzes the conversion of the urea molecule to two ammonia molecules and one carbon dioxide molecule, thus Urea fertilizers are transformed sharply to the ammonium form in soils.

 Urea is a raw material for supplying of most main chemical compounds, namely: